rjpg/neptus/README.md

 Neptus, Command and Control Framework
 =====================================

-I worked on this project from 2005 to 2015, at LSTS FEUP-DEEC, mainly creating command and control consoles for autonomous vehicles.
+I worked on this project from 2005 to 2015, at LSTS FEUP-DEEC, mainly creating command and control consoles for UAVs, AUVs, ASVs and ROVs.
 These consoles are editable and have a plugin architecture to include panels, gadgets, etc.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/4p_mSsJDwQk/0.jpg)](https://www.youtube.com/watch?v=4p_mSsJDwQk)